SahidAlmas/tough_cpp_interpreter/README.md

 # tough interpreter
 esoteric scritpt written in c++

-Basicc Information
+Basic Information
   * Best way to time waste
   * Best way to greets your friends
-  * Surprise code * Mars Language
+  * Surprise code
+  * Mars Language

 # some demo

 we follow alphabhets order and we use some paren to look cool.